The Billion-Dollar Romance Fiction Industry Has A Diversity Problem

 I've heard horror stories from other authors [of color] about, you know, sitting at a table at the RWA national conference and people who are there will get up and walk away from them.
 In a lot of ways, it's like going to a water cooler and being turned away from that water cooler.
 And when you're in this industry, it's a very solitary life.
 We write, and we keep to ourselves in a lot of ways; we're a little bit like hermits.
 And this is our way to see our colleagues, is to go to these meetings and conferences.
 When you feel like you're not a part of it, it's very demoralizing.

 The organization is composed of so many people, it is hard to get everybody together and moving in the same position, and I understand that progress can be slow. ...
-This is the first year that I've even joined RWA, because I felt sort of a tentative hope that maybe we are moving forward, maybe I won't feel so left out constantly.
+This is the first year that I've even joined RWA, because I felt sort of a tentative hope that maybe we are moving forward, maybe I wouldn't feel so left out constantly.

 On the Pew Research survey and the importance of serving readers with books that match their lives